Teclyst/GarCide/doc/implementing_garside_groups.md

 }
 ```

-Randomizing is pretty simple: just do it coordinate-wise.
+Randomizing is pretty simple: just do it componentwise.

 For hashing, we want a function that is easy to compute, and collision-resistant; we need hashing for several data structures whose efficiency really depends on `hash` being resistant to collisions.
 In our case, we actually have an injection of canonical factors to $[\![0, 2^n[\![$, given by interpreting a factor as a polynomial in $2$.